Orabi20/CloudDevOpsProject/argocd/k8s/README.md

 ---

 ## ⚙️ Kubernetes Resources Explained

+### `configmap.yml`
+**Purpose:**
+- Store non-sensitive MySQL configuration in a ConfigMap
+- Store sensitive MySQL credentials in a Secret using base64 encoding

 ### `deployment.yml`
 **Purpose:** Defines the main application deployment using a `Deployment` resource in Kubernetes.